Court clears sale of hybrid car maker Fisker to China's Wanxiang

-WILMINGTON, Del (Reuters) - A unit of China’s Wanxiang Group received U.S. bankruptcy court approval on Tuesday to buy the assets of Fisker Automotive, a defunct manufacturer of plug-in hybrid sports cars that was funded in part with a U.S. government loan.
+WILMINGTON, Del, Feb 18 (Reuters) - A unit of China’s Wanxiang Group received U.S. bankruptcy court approval on Tuesday to buy the assets of Fisker Automotive, a defunct manufacturer of plug-in hybrid sports cars that was funded in part with a U.S. government loan.

 Wanxiang America Corp, an affiliate of China’s largest auto parts company, bid $149.2 million for Fisker in a three-day auction that pitted it against Hybrid Tech Holdings.